Engineering

 Series · Amazon Bedrock for Production AI · Part 3 of 8 ← Part 2: RAG with Bedrock Knowledge Bases · Open-source Agent Frameworks · Part 4: Model Customization on Bedrock →

-When you reach for Bedrock Agents from Part 1, the managed loop solves a real problem: the orchestration is handled, the action-group plumbing is wired, the audit trail is automatic.
-The trade-off — and it is a real trade-off, not a tagline — is reduced control over the loop.
+The first time you reach for Bedrock Agents — from Part 1 — the managed loop solves a real problem.
+Orchestration is handled.
+Action-group plumbing is wired.
+The audit trail comes free.
+Then you try to do something the framework did not anticipate, and you meet the wall.
 You cannot intervene mid-turn to redirect the model.
 You cannot insert custom validation between a tool call's response and the next reasoning step.
 You cannot run an evaluation harness against the agent's reasoning trace because you do not own the reasoning trace.
 The agent is opaque by design.
+It is a sealed car — fine if the route is the one the manufacturer mapped, useless when you need to take a different road.

-For an estimated 60-70% of production agent use cases — well-defined task surface, modest customisation needs, AWS-native deployment — Bedrock Agents is the right answer.
-For the other 30-40%, the work has shape that needs the agent loop in your own code.
-This piece is about that other 30-40%.
+For an estimated 60 to 70 percent of production agent use cases — well-defined task surface, modest customisation, AWS-native deployment — Bedrock Agents is the right answer.
+For the other 30 to 40 percent, the work has shape that needs the agent loop in your own code.
+This piece is about that other 30 to 40 percent.

-The defensible default for most production AWS-native work is AgentCore + Strands.
+The defensible default for AWS-native production work is AgentCore plus Strands.
 The reasoning is the rest of this piece.

 The matrix that matters in practice: